Cross-Selling Defined With 5 Smart Strategies & Examples To Boost Ecommerce Revenue

 2. Map out your customer journeys

 Even the most relevant offer can flop if served at the wrong time.
-Mapping out the customer journey helps you identify the best touchpoints for repeat interaction and cross-sell.
+Creating a customer journey map helps you identify the best touchpoints for repeat interaction and cross-sell.

 Let’s say you’re Nike and you have a customer who’s already bought a pair of cross-training sneakers from you.
 They’ve also downloaded your Nike Training Club app.
 A week has passed and they’ve returned to your online shop several times to look at more cross-training products.
 They’re actively interested, so it’s probably a good time to follow up.